supertuxkart/stk-code/NETWORKING.md

 It is recommended you have a saved user in your computer to allow hosting multiple servers simultaneously with the same account, if you have a fresh STK installation, first run:

+If you intend to keep your server always on (24x7) you are required to implement port forward / direct connection with NAT penetration in your network, we will regularly remove any servers not following this rule.

 `supertuxkart --init-user --login=your_registered_name --password=your_password`

 After that you should see `Done saving user, leaving` in terminal if it successfully logged in.